jjlatval/MEG-inverse-UNet/README.md

     * NOTE: installing requirements may take a while.
 Especially when PySide builds Qt in the background.
 4. Install Tensorflow Unet: `bash install_tf_unet.sh`
 5. Run the network:
-    1. (OPTION 1) Simulate data and train the network yourself
+    1. Simulate data and train the network yourself
         1. Configure config.py parameters to suit your computing resources and research needs
         2. Create training, validation and testing datasets: `python simulate_data.py`
         3. Train the network: `python train_network.py`
-    2. (OPTION 2) Download pre-trained network with simulated data (LINK)

 #### Testing and visualizing